yukidiscordbot/Yuki-Public/README.md

 ## ▶ Yuki Source Code

-The source code for the bot was under recode.
+The source code for the bot was under recode (and still is).
 I will make it for dummies.
 (And also the website is will be live with the code).